YONEDASH/beacon/README.md

 # Beacon

 Beacon is a lightweight event handling engine for Go, designed to manage event handlers in a context-aware manner.
-It supports both local event handling and remote event submission via HTTP.
+It supports both local event handling and remote event submission via gRPC.

 ## Features

 - Context-aware event handling
-- Support for remote event submission
+- Support for remote event submission via gRPC
 - Easy-to-use API for subscribing and submitting events
 - Functional options for configuration